HamzaOralK/openapi2krakend/README.md

 <br>
 -encoding: backend encoding for whole endpoints. default is "json".
 <br>
--global-timeout: sets global timeout, default is 3000ms
+-global-timeout: sets global timeout, default is 3000ms, if there is a `x-timeout` attribute in any of the swagger files this will be overwritten.

 ### Usage